-Suspended players may not participate in warm-ups and are not permitted in the vicinity of the team bench bench before or during the game.
-The suspension log should be reviewed before and after games to determine any of your players who are or have been suspended.
+Suspended players may not participate in warm-ups and are not permitted in the vicinity of the team bench before or during the game.
+The suspension log should be reviewed before and after games to determine any of your players have been suspended.

 Any players receiving a game misconduct in the first period of the game, will miss the remainder of the game, and is eligible to return for the next scheduled game.
 A player receiving a game misconduct in the second period will miss the remainder of the game, plus the next scheduled game.

-All players, coaches, managers, and other team personnel must be signed on the team roster submitted to the W.A.H.L and must be on all the game sheets before taking part in any game.
+All players, coaches, managers, and other team personnel must be on the team roster submitted to the W.S.C.H.L and is required to be on all the game sheets before taking part in any game.
 Team rosters must be handed in to the main office no later than the 1st game of the season to be eligible for post-season play, failure to do so will automatically make your team ineligible for post season play.